ethereum/EIPs/EIPS/eip-xxxx.md

 This distinction is essential for maintaining the security and integrity of the contract, as it helps to prevent unauthorized actions across different clusters.
 Misidentifying clusters can lead to unintentional access permissions, faulty transactions, or incorrect display of data.
 Therefore, it is highly recommended that adequate measures are taken to ensure proper identification and handling of the individual sub-collections within a contract.

 Additionally, developers implementing this interface should take extra precautions in their permissioning system to make sure that only the rightful cluster owners are allowed to mint tokens in their respective clusters.
 Robust implementation of access controls is critical in avoiding potential security vulnerabilities associated with unauthorized minting.

+Finally, the contract, should avoid that two clusters share the same name or the same baseTokenURI, etc. to avoid scams.

 ## Copyright